roboTHIx/roboTHIx_X1/README.md

 Before you can use the roboTHIx X1 packages, you have to install external depended packages.

   * [`ds4_driver`](https://github.com/naoki-mizuno/ds4_driver) to use a PlayStation 4 gamepad
   * [`phidgets_drivers`](https://github.com/ros-drivers/phidgets_drivers/tree/noetic) to use the Phidget motor drivers (and other sensors in the future).
+When you build your workspace, in the first run it's normal that build errors will be displayd.
+Just source your ROS folders and build it agian.
 The original phidgets_drivers package has been modded.
 How you replace the sub-folder **phidgets_drivers** with the **phidgets_drivers** folder from this package will be explaind in the further course of this explanation.
   * [`twist_mux`](https://github.com/ros-teleop/twist_mux) to use and prioritize divers sources of **cmd_vel**

 # Installation